getodk/docs/odkx-src/scan-form-designer-using.rst

 Anchor Images
 ~~~~~~~~~~~~~~~~

 You'll find that the default starting page of the Form Designer has images in each corner.
-These anchor images act as fiducial markers, or points of reference for the ODK Scan app when the form is eventually photographed with ODK Scan.
+These anchor images act as fiducial markers, or points of reference for the ODK-X Scan app when the form is eventually photographed with ODK-X Scan.
 Points of reference help the app orient the form so it knows which fields on the paper form correspond to the fields in the digital template.
 Additionally, any typed text fields that you added to the form will be viewed as images by the app and give the app additional points of reference to orient the form for processing.

 .. note::